s-xiang/git-meta/README.md

 ## TL;DR

-Git-meta allows developers to work with extremely large codebases -- performance does not degrade with increasing physical size, number of files, number of contributors, or depth of history.
-Developers clone only the subsets of the code that they need, yet can still make atomic commits across the entire codebase and easily collaborate with others using standard Git mechanisms.
+Git-meta allows developers to work with extremely large codebases -- performance degrades very slowly with increases in physical size, number of files, number of contributors, and depth of history.
+Users clone only the subsets of the code that they need, yet can still make atomic commits across the entire codebase; and easily develop and collaborate with others using standard Git mechanisms.

 ## A little more detail